koding/kdlearn/guides/upgrading-your-vm/index.md

 ```
 notice the number in line one, column "Avail"... that is the amount of disk space you have available.

-Before beginning, you should update the list of available packages, this ensures that all upgrades
+Before beginning, you should update the list of available packages, this ensures that all updates
-performed are against the latest levels available on the Ubuntu upgrade servers.
+performed are against the latest levels available on the Ubuntu update servers.

 To update your package list, type the following command in Terminal:
 ```
 sudo apt-get update
 ```
-Note: nothing has been upgraded at this time, just the list of available packages has been updated.
+Note: no software has been updated at this time, just the list of available packages has been updated.

 ### Upgrading existing packages
-These series of commands will upgrade all _existing_ packages.
+These series of commands will update all _existing_ packages.
 These will NOT install new packages.

 To update all currently installed packages  to their latest levels, issue the following command in
 Terminal:
 ```
 sudo apt-get upgrade
 ```
-The system will analyze which packages on your VM need an upgrade and will give you an estimate
+The system will analyze which packages on your VM need an update and will give you an estimate
 of the space needed.
 Make sure that the number shown here is less than the number you saw earlier
 when you checked for available disk space.
 To be sure, add an extra 100MB to the number `apt-get`
 is telling you.
 If you run out of disk space during the install, you will render your VM unusable
 so proceed with extreme caution and double check that you have space available.
 ![space requirement](upgradespace.png)

-If you have space, answer `Y` to the question and let the upgrades start.
+If you have space, answer `Y` to the question and let the updates start.
 If you don't have enough
-space, press `ctrl-c` to cancel the upgrade and try to free up space by deleting files that you don't
+space, press `ctrl-c` to cancel the update and try to free up space by deleting files that you don't
 need before starting again.

 After several screens fly by, you may end up with a screen that looks like this: